 Oct.
-24-26, NYC: Amazon Marketing Services, our search advertising solution for brands on Amazon, participated in SMX East, an annual event for search marketers.
-Colleen Aubrey (Vice President, Performance Advertising) hosted sessions on AMS’ product offering, Amazon’s customer-centric culture, and top holiday advertising strategies.
+24-26, NYC: Amazon Advertising, participated in SMX East, an annual event for search marketers.
+Colleen Aubrey (Vice President, Performance Advertising) hosted sessions on the sponsored ads’ product offering (formerly Amazon Marketing Services, or AMS), Amazon’s customer-centric culture, and top holiday advertising strategies.
 Here, we recap the key moments from those sessions.

-Amazon is, above all else, an e-commerce destination: Many customers use the search bar to find products on Amazon, and 92% of customers who start their purchase journey on Amazon make their final purchase on Amazon1.
-And while it may seem intuitive, it’s important to remember that Amazon is an online retail site and not a search engine.
-This means customers frequently come to Amazon with an intent to purchase—not necessarily just to research.
-How does this tie into advertising?
+- Shoppers browse Amazon to find and buy: Many customers use the search bar to find products on Amazon, and 92% of customers who start their purchase journey on Amazon make their final purchase on Amazon.1 How does this tie into advertising?
 You need to have a strong retail presence on the site.
 Your products should be in stock and drive to product detail pages with quality images, accurate info, a good customer rating, and plenty of customer reviews.
 As Aubrey shared, “Advertising will not fix a product that customers don’t love.”
 The takeaway: be deliberate and opt to advertise your best products.
 Agency clients should work closely with their retail partners to ensure they’re set up for success.

-A live look at Amazon Stores: In one talk, Aubrey walked the audience through the on-site experience of a best-in-class Amazon Store, featuring video, eye-catching lifestyle images, and a seasonal product curation.
-Amazon Stores is a new, free, self-service solution that lets brands create a comprehensive, dedicated, and brand-centric destination on Amazon.
-They can drive to their Stores from both their bylines and their Headline Search Ad campaigns.
+- A live look at Stores: In one talk, Aubrey walked the audience through the on-site experience of a best-in-class Store, featuring video, eye-catching lifestyle images, and a seasonal product curation.
+Stores is a new, free, self-service solution that lets brands create a comprehensive, dedicated, and brand-centric destination on Amazon.
+They can drive to their Stores from both their bylines and their Sponsored Brands (Headline Search Ads) campaigns.
 Aubrey noted that integrating Stores into the advertising experience gives brands a powerful way to expose customers to their selection, story, and unique features—all in one cohesive, easy-to-navigate setting.

 1 Source: PowerReviews, Mapping the Path to Purchase, June 2016